 And his illimitable philomathy

-Scaling, infra, AI/ML, building a team at a stealthy company.
+Company, product & tech strategy, system design, manager of managers at a stealthy company.
 Stay tuned for public reveal!

 Worked full-time as a Facebook Engineer/Data Scientist.
 Improved Instagram spam filters and the Facebook ad-managing tools.